 RP: I like to keep my desk relatively clean of trinkets and clutter.
 I try not to add in extra tools just because they seem trendy.
 The magic happens in your head and quick sketches.
 There is so much you can already do with pencil, paper, computer, Wacoms, and camera.

 RP: Practice.
 Never stop growing your style, and never stop growing yourself as a human being.

-Ryan Putnam shares more about materials, techniques, and illustration in his two Skillshare classes — Digital Illustration: Design Your Avatar and Exploring Your Illustration Style: Exercises to Push Your Work — both available with Skillshare Premium Membership.
+Ryan Putnam shares more about materials, techniques, and illustration in his two Skillshare classes — Digital Illustration: Design Your Avatar and Exploring Your Illustration Style: Exercises to Push Your Work — both available with Skillshare Membership.